ezhang1218/ezhang1218.github.io/_pages/cv.md

 ---
-layout: archive
+layout: single           # use single instead of archive
-title: "CV"
+title: "CV"              # keep for SEO/metadata
 permalink: /cv/
 author_profile: true
-show_title: false
+classes: cv              # add a custom class we can target
 ---

 Education